Need to talk? Call 1800 882 436.

 Finger foods and self-feeding

-Some also like to hold their own spoon at that age.
+Some babies also like to hold their own spoon at that age.
 It will be messy!
 But learning to feed themselves is important.

 Foods to limit or avoid when introducing solids